 Advantages Comments / Discussion Only one Service Provider would have to be operated to protect multiple applications.
 As all services are behind the proxy, it is essentially sufficient to operate a single physical Service Provider that is configured to host multiple virtual/logical Service Providers for the different applications it protects.
 Operating only a single Service Provider might also have the advantage that fewer people need to be familiar with SAML and federated identity management.
-To improve availability, it might be advisable to operate multiple redundant Service Providers.

-2 The general concept of this approach is described in detail for Shibboleth at: https://wiki.shibboleth.net/confluence/display/SHIB2/SPReverseProxy
+The general concept of this approach is described in detail for Shibboleth at: https://wiki.shibboleth.net/confluence/display/SHIB2/SPReverseProxy